stephenony/dice-game/README.md

 ## Learnt about DOM Manipulation
 * Event Listeners

-## One of the Practice file from Jonas Schmedtmann JavaScript course
+## One of the Practice files from Jonas Schmedtmann JavaScript course